Ridesharing Driver

 Unfortunately, it’s still possible for your delivery to be slow even if you leave a generous tip during checkout.
 Here’s why.

-• Order batching/stacking – Your order may be batched with another delivery nearby, causing a slowdown.
-To avoid this, DoorDash has express delivery and Uber Eats has priority delivery
+- Order batching/stacking – Your order may be batched with another delivery nearby, causing a slowdown.
+To prevent this, DoorDash has express delivery and Uber Eats has priority delivery

 Even though there is a chance your tip won’t guarantee good service, you should always tip during checkout to make your order as tempting as possible for drivers.